-In September 2017, Korongo Press published Blue Fountain, an anthology of works by the Crossroads Writers Club, which includes three of her works.
+2017: In September, Korongo Press published Blue Fountain, an anthology of works by the Crossroads Writers Club, which includes three of her works.
 In December, "Lost and Found" and "It's in the Bag" won the Silver Medal and Judges Pick prizes in the 2017 Creative Writing Institute's competition.
 Both were published in CWI's themed Anthology, Lost!.

-She is currently at work on a novel set in 1850s Denmark, and a collection of short stories and a fourth attempt at a novel.
+She is also currently at work on a novel set in 1850s Denmark, and a collection of short stories.